vishalverma9572/Fusion-client/CONTRIBUTING.md

 5. Run `npm run dev` to start the development server.
    The development server will start at `http://localhost:5173/`

+Make sure that your backend server is running properly before starting the frontend server.

 ## Project Structure and important information

 1. All the required assets(images, audio, videos) for the project are in the `src/assets` folder.